stevegeek/ai_refactor/README.md

-# AI Refactor for Ruby
+# AIRefactor for Ruby

-AI Refactor is an experimental tool to use AI to help apply refactoring to code.

-__The goal for AI Refactor is to help apply repetitive refactoring tasks, not to replace human mind that decides what refactoring is needed.__
+__The goal for AIRefactor is to use LLMs to apply repetitive refactoring tasks to code.__

+First the human decides what refactoring is needed and builds up a prompt to describe the task, or uses one of AIRefactors provided prompts.

+AIRefactor then helps to apply the refactoring to one or more files.

+In some cases, the tool can then check the generated code by running tests and comparing test outputs.

+#### Notes

+AI Refactor is an experimental tool and under active development as I explore the idea myself.
+It may not work as expected, or change in ways that break existing functionality.

+The focus of the tool is work with the Ruby programming language ecosystem, but it can be used with any language.

 AI Refactor currently uses [OpenAI's ChatGPT](https://platform.openai.com/).

-The tool lets the human user prompt the AI with explicit refactoring tasks, and can be run on one or more files at a time.
-The tool then uses a LLM to apply the relevant refactor, and if appropriate, checks results by running tests and comparing output.

-The focus of the tool is work with the Ruby programming language ecosystem, but it can be used with any language.
+## Examples

+See the [examples](examples/) directory for some examples of using the tool.

 ## Available refactors

-Currently available:
+Write your own prompt:

+- `ruby/write_ruby`: provide your own prompt for the AI and expect to output Ruby code (no input files required)
+- `ruby/refactor_ruby`: provide your own refactoring prompt for the AI and expect to output Ruby code
+- `custom`: provide your own prompt for the AI and run against the input files.
+There is no expectation of the output.

+Use a pre-built prompt:

+- `minitest/write_test_for_class`: write a minitest test for a given class
 - `rails/minitest/rspec_to_minitest`: convert RSpec specs to minitest tests in Rails apps

-- `generic`: provide your own prompt for the AI and run against the input files
+### User supplied prompts, eg `custom`, `ruby/write_ruby` and `ruby/refactor_ruby`

+Applies the refactor specified by prompting the AI with the user supplied prompt.
+You must supply a prompt file with the `-p` option.

+The output is written to `stdout`, or to a file with the `--output` option.

+User supplied prompts are best configured using a command file, see below.

 ### `rails/minitest/rspec_to_minitest`